$1.5 million in fentanyl seized in Somerset interstate stop

 Investigators found the drugs hidden underneath a passenger seat cushion Nov.
 21, Somerset County Acting District Attorney Molly Metzgar said.

-Jose Cortez Benitez, of San Mateo, California and Ramiro Hernandez, of New Rochelle, New York, were heading east on Interstate 76 in Stonycreek Township when the search was conducted, Metzgar said in a release to media.
+Jose Cortez Benitez, of San Mateo, California, and Ramiro Hernandez, of New Rochelle, New York, were heading east on the Pennsylvania Turnpike in Stonycreek Township when the search was conducted, Metzgar said in a release to media.

 State police initiated a traffic stop after spotting the vehicle on the road with a license plate cover partially obstructing the plate information and "heavily tinted" windows that unlawfully obstructed the view of occupants inside, according to a criminal complaint.